-In Victoria a celebrant typically will cost between 1 – 2% of the average Australian wedding budget.
-Depending on your date and location, a celebrant may charge anything between $750 and $2,000.
+In Victoria a celebrant typically will cost between 3-5% of the average Australian wedding budget.
+Depending on your date and location, a celebrant may charge anything between $850 and $3,000.
 When choosing the celebrant that’s right for you, consider cost versus value.
 Celebrants are a bit like airlines.
 Cheap flights can be great, but when they don’t turn up or something goes wrong you’re on your own.
-Or you can pay a little more and take the safer, more enjoyable, stress free option with a dependable commercial carrier that values customer service.
+Or you can pay a little more and take the safer, more enjoyable, stress free option that prioritises customer service.

 How much does Naomi charge?

-All ceremonies are different and Naomi’s pricing policy reflects this.
-She doesn’t charge a flat fee per service.
-Instead, she will tailor a quote specifically for the ceremony you want so you only pay for what you get.
+All ceremonies are different and my pricing policy reflects this.
+I don’t charge a flat fee per service.
+Instead, I will tailor a quote specifically for the ceremony you want so you only pay for what you get.
 Want to get married in the middle of winter?
 On a Monday?
 At 5pm on a Saturday in peak wedding season?
-Are you having a full wedding with 100 guests?
-Or an elopement with 10?
+Or at 11am on a Thursday morning?
 Getting married offshore?
 Up a mountain?
 In Broome?

 What legal elements have to be included in a wedding ceremony?